strtwtsn/RasterStats/readme.md

 ## **What is it?** ##

 Chef script for installing raster-stats on a Ubuntu 10.04 LTS instance.
+This has been tested on an ami-534a4b27 EC2 EBS instance

 More info on Raster-Stats here:-

 https://github.com/unepwcmc/raster-stats

 ## **What does it install?** ##